Physical Therapy Exercise for Arm Pain

 At-Home Physical Exercises for Arm Pain

 A good thing about physical therapy for arm pain is that you don’t have to use over-the-counter medication to manage the pain and reduce inflammation.
 Instead, you can do various at-home physical therapy exercises to alleviate the pain and improve your range of motion.
-Some of the physical therapy exercises the physical therapist might recommend include:
+Some of the physical therapy exercises include:

 The pendulum exercise can help you regain shoulder motion after surgery.
 Although it’s a basic exercise, most people tend to do it incorrectly.
 Follow these steps to do the shoulder pendulum exercise correctly.